 First autonomous shuttle bus starts test operations in Hamburg

 Hamburg, 31 July 2019 - It’s here – the new minibus for HEAT (Hamburg Electric Autonomous Transportation), Germany’s unique research and development project to integrate an autonomous shuttle bus into regular street traffic.
 The ambitious goal of the HEAT research and development project is to test uncharted territory: Proving that self-driving minibuses can be fully and safely integrated into street traffic and a city’s public transport system.
-The HEAT minibus will be tested under real conditions in public streets and should, as planned, be capable of autonomous driving at speeds up to 50 km/h.
+The HEAT minibus will be tested under real conditions in public streets.
 Read more …

 Hamburg is taking the pole position in trailblazing shared mobility